HongjianTang/obsidian-ai-interface/README.md

 ## Installation

+### From Obsidian Community Plugins

+PS: It's still under review, so you need to install it manually for now.

 1. Open Obsidian Settings
 2. Navigate to "Community plugins" and click "Browse"
 3. Search for "AI Interface" and click Install
 4. Enable the plugin in Community plugins
+5. Set up your API key in plugin settings

+6. Restart Obsidian

+### Manual Installation

+1. Download the latest release from the [Releases](https://github.com/HongjianTang/obsidian-ai-interface/releases) page
+2. Unzip the file and rename the folder to "ai-interface"
+3. Copy the "ai-interface" folder to your Obsidian plugins folder
+4. Enable the plugin in Obsidian settings
 5. Set up your API key in plugin settings
 6. Restart Obsidian